atchudhansg/jobmingle-resume-screening-app/README.md

-# JobMingle: A Simple HR Solution
+# JobMingle: Efficient Recruitment Management Solution

 JobMingle is a app-based recruitment management platform designed to streamline the hiring process for both recruiters and applicants.
 Built with Flutter for the frontend and Firebase for the backend, JobMingle offers a scalable, secure, and efficient solution for modern recruitment needs.